MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_transactions_deleted.md

  However, the lock is a feature of the database.
 It is not related to transactions.
 If you are working in a transaction\-enabled file system or other data store, the data can be changed while the transaction is in progress.

 ## EXAMPLES
- The examples in this section use the [!INCLUDE[wps_2](../Token/wps_2_md.md)] Registry provider and assume that you are familiar with it.
+ The examples in this section use the Windows PowerShell Registry provider and assume that you are familiar with it.
 For information about the Registry provider, type "get\-help registry".

 ### EXAMPLE 1: COMMITTING A TRANSACTION
  To create a transaction, use the Start\-Transaction cmdlet.
 The following command starts a transaction with the default settings.